HackYourFutureBelgium/home/students/individual-assignments.md

 * **Labels**:
   * `individual`: added when the issue is created
   * `check-in-x`: one per week, each Wednesday when you post your check-in
-  * `retrospective`: at the end of the module when you post your retro
 * **Milestone**: the module

 > [a video step through](https://www.youtube.com/watch?v=1Ll-5wYxg3A&feature=youtu.be) explaining how to create and use these issues